 I-3-1-1.Filing a Request for Review

 If a claimant is dissatisfied with an administrative law judge's (ALJ) decision or order of dismissal, the claimant may request that the Appeals Council (AC) review the decision or action.
-The claimant must submit the request in writing within 60 days after receipt of the ALJ's decision or dismissal by completing form HA-520, Request for Review of Hearing Decision/Order, or by submitting a letter or other written document.
-We presume that the claimant receives the notice of the ALJ's decision or dismissal five (5) days after the date of the notice, unless there is a reasonable showing to the contrary.
+The claimant must submit the request in writing within 60 days after receipt of the ALJ's decision or dismissal by completing form HA-520, Request for Review of Hearing Decision/Order, or by submitting a letter or other written document requesting review.
+The AC presumes the claimant received the notice of the ALJ's decision or dismissal five (5) days after the date of the notice, unless there is a reasonable showing to the contrary.

 The claimant may specifically ask for a review or may imply that he or she is requesting review.
 A request for review is implied when the claimant expresses disagreement or dissatisfaction with the ALJ's action or states the intent to pursue appeal rights.